crys-cross/ethernaut-attacks/README.md

 - Break this contract game by prefereably making others be unable to be King.

 #### SOLUTION:
--   Deploy EternalKing.sol at goerli network with deployEternalKing.ts and run attackKing.ts using (yarn hardhat run scripts/attackKing.ts) to attack and wait for it to pass.
+-   In receive() function, the contract uses transfer() which will stop execution if the target won't be able to receive any value(unlike send).
+By this the player can cause an error in this part of the function so that the function will stop there and won't reach the assigning of king part.
+Player can assign a contract with no receive() function as the new king and with the error, new new king can be assigned.
+So deploy EternalKing.sol at goerli network with deployEternalKing.ts and run attackKing.ts using (yarn hardhat run scripts/attackKing.ts) to attack and wait for it to pass.

 #### FILES:
 -   TODO: give reclaim check and run